chen7david/entix-api/docs/testing.md

 # Testing Guide

-This guide covers best practices for testing within the Entix API project, with a focus on dependency injection using TypeDI.
+This guide covers best practices for testing within the Entix API project, with a focus on dependency injection using TypeDI and our test file conventions.

 ## Testing Philosophy